 Jil MacMenamin or "JilMac" for short, is an Independent Web Database Consultant.
-JilMac works with clients’ Web Databases that include: MySQL, PostgresSQL, PowerSchool–Student Information System, Sage/Peachtree-Accounting.
-Interfacing with Merchant Accounts, e-Commerce, Third-Party Vendors, Google Sites/Applications, or whatever creates a whole system for a client.
-Small network setup, hardware procurement, security, and software installation enable her to build systems from the ground up that allow clients to have the entire Web 2.0/3.0 experience.
+JilMac works with clients’ Documents & Web Databases that include: MySQL, PostgresSQL, PowerSchool–Student Information System, Sage/Peachtree-Accounting.
+Interfacing with Merchant Accounts, e-Commerce, Third-Party Vendors, Google Sites/Applications, Microsoft Office Documents, Google Docs/Sheets/Presentations or whatever creates a clients whole system.
+Document Collaboration, small network setup, hardware procurement, security, and software installation enable her to build systems from the ground up that allows clients to have the Internet/Cloud access they need.
 She is frequently referred to as a “Jil of all Trades”.

-She has extensive experience in Database Programming & System Development, Software testing, Data Warehouse Report Generation, and Corporate Training.
+She has extensive experience in Database Programming & System Development, Software Testing, Data Warehouse Report Generation, Document sharing & collaboration, and Corporate Training.
 Developing documentation and procedures that is comprehensive for all levels of users, technical & management staff is a trademark.

 For 30+ years, JilMac has taught computer classes, but now concentrates on: